fledge-iot/fledge/docs/91_version_history.rst

     - Bug Fix:

        - An issue with the save button becoming active when it should not in the flow editor has been updated.
-       - An issue that could cause the Net button to be incorrectly disabled in the notification create pages has been resolved.
+       - An issue that could cause the Next button to be incorrectly disabled in the notification create pages has been resolved.
        - An issue that could cause the state of a service to be incorrectly shown in the user interface has been resolved.
        - An issue that could cause a blank page to be displayed when cancelling the changes to the pipeline flow has been resolved.
        - An issue that could result in a confirmation dialog not being correctly shown when deleting a filter has been resolved.